sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/destinations/snowflake.md

 - [Key pair authentication](https://docs.snowflake.com/en/user-guide/key-pair-auth)
 - OAuth authentication

-The **password authentication** is not any different from other databases like Postgres or Redshift. `dlt` follows the same syntax as the [SQLAlchemy dialect](https://docs.snowflake.com/en/developer-guide/python-connector/sqlalchemy#required-parameters).
+The **password authentication** is not any different from other databases like Postgres or Redshift. `data_load_tool` follows the same syntax as the [SQLAlchemy dialect](https://docs.snowflake.com/en/developer-guide/python-connector/sqlalchemy#required-parameters).

 You can also pass credentials as a database connection string.
 For example:
 ```toml